telerik/kendo-ui-core/docs/controls/editors/upload/supported-browsers.md

 # Browser Support

-The Kendo UI widget uses progressive enhancement to enable certain features when browser support is detected.
+The Kendo UI Upload uses progressive enhancement to enable certain features when browser support is detected.

-The table below lists each Kendo UI feature as supported by the respective browser version.
+The following table lists each Kendo UI feature as supported by the respective browser version.

 | Feature                                           | IE  | Firefox  | Chrome | Safari      | Opera   |  Works without JavaScript
 | ---                                               | --- | ---      | ---    | ---         | ---     |  ---